 On January 19, 1845, Brigham Young sealed Lorenzo Snow to Hannah M. Goddard (b.
 1828), sister of his legal wife.33

-Endowment House records indicate the Joseph Ellis Johnson and Hannah Goddard Johnson were sealed on November 17, 1861.
-Together, they had eight children—six before the sealing and two afterwards.34
+Endowment House records indicate that Joseph Ellis Johnson and Hannah Goddard Johnson were sealed on November 17, 1861.
+Together, they had eight children—six before the sealing and two afterward.34

 O. Hyde [speaking] there is a matter of bro: [Joseph E.] Johnson to be laid before the Council—this matter was brot. before Council in Kanesville his Priesthood was required to be laid down until he came here—a Miss Goddard wife of Lorenzo Snow became in a family way by Bro Johnson—she was living in his house—we deemed it improper for her to be there he sent her away to a retired place—she was delivered of a child—she is again living at his house in Kanesville—he wishes to retain his fellowship in the Church.
 He says he has bro: Snow & he was satisfied.

 Joseph E. Johnson [speaking]—I am come purposely if possible to get the matter settled & atone for the wrong I av done—I av neglected to lay it before you before this—bro Hydes statements r all correct—true— all I can do is beg for mercy—I became acquainted with the girl, & the consequences r as the[y] r—I saw bro.
 Snow at Kanesville & he was satisfied—I am come here to atone for the wrong I av done.37